777arc/textbook/content/rds.rst

    </details>

+Once again, the example FM recording known to work with this code `can be found here <https://github.com/777arc/498x/blob/master/fm_rds_250k_1Msamples.iq?raw=true>`_.

 For those interested in demodulating the actual audio signal, it's actually not that difficult, I plan to add it to the bottom of this chapter in the near future.
-If anyone wants to figure out a concise set of Python code to do it, please reach out, pysdr@vt.edu.
+If anyone wants to beat me to it, and figure out a concise set of Python code to play the audio (even if it's just mono), please reach out, pysdr@vt.edu.